doc4d/docs/docs/Concepts/classes.md

 ### `server`

-The `server` keyword specifies that the function must be executed **on the server side**.
+In a [client/server architecture](../Desktop/clientServer.md), the `server` keyword specifies that the function must be executed **on the server side**.

 :::note Reminder

 The `server` keyword is useless for [ORDA data model functions](../ORDA/ordaClasses.md), which are executed on the server by default, but it can be added for clarity.

 :::